Yuki Kobayashi (footballer, born 1992)

-Yuki Kobayashi (小林 祐希, Kobayashi Yūki) is a Japanese footballer who plays as a midfielder and currently play for club, Iwate Grulla Morioka.
+Yuki Kobayashi (小林 祐希, Kobayashi Yūki) is a Japanese footballer who currently plays as a midfielder for Singapore Premier League club Tampines Rovers.

 Club career

+SC Heerenveen

-In August 2016, Kobayashi joined Eredivisie side SC Heerenveen from Júbilo Iwata in the J1 League.
-After his contract was not renewed at SC Heerenveen, he moved on a free transfer to Waasland-Beveren in September 2019.
+On 18 August 2016, Kobayashi joined Eredivisie side SC Heerenveen from Júbilo Iwata in the J1 League.
+He make his debut on 10 September in a 3–1 win over FC Twente.
+Kobayashi scored his first goal for the club on 3 December in a 3–1 win over Go Ahead Eagles.

+On 12 May 2019, Kobayashi make his 100th appearances for the club in a 2–1 over NAC Breda.

+Beveren

+After Kobayashi contract was not renewed at SC Heerenveen, he moved on a free transfer to Belgium club Beveren on 6 September 2019.

+Al Khor

-In September 2020, Waasland-Beveren announced that he would transfer to Qatari club Al-Khor.
+In September 2020, Beveren announced that he would transfer to Qatari club Al-Khor.

-In July 2021, Kobayashi joined Seoul E-Land FC of K League 2.
+In July 2021, Kobayashi joined Seoul E-Land of K League 2.
 He left the club at the end of the season through a mutual consent.

 In February 2022, he joined Gangwon FC of K League 1.

 In December 2022, Kobayashi returned to Japan and signed to J1 club, Hokkaido Consadole Sapporo from 2023 season.

 On 1 February 2025, Kobayashi was announce official transfer to JFL relegated club, Iwate Grulla Morioka for 2025 season.

+Kobayashi was announced by Tampines Rovers on 4 January 2026 for the rest of the 2025–26 Singapore Premier League season, donning the number 49 jersey.